Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Numerical simulation

-In the core, poloidal field lines contract under their self-tension force, converging toward the equator (Fig.~\ref{still}, panel a).
-The compression drives $\beta$-reactions that deplete electrons and produce neutrons in the outer core near the equator (Fig.~\ref{still}, panel c).
+As one can see in Fig.~\ref{evolution} and \ref{still}, the poloidal magnetic loops in the core contract under their self-tension force, converging toward the equator.
+The compression drives $\beta$-reactions that deplete electrons and produce neutrons in the outer core near the equator (the conversion rate is shown in Fig.~\ref{still}, panel c).
 The created neutrons diffuse out of the compressed region in order to maintain force balance.
 Note that fast $\beta$-reactions enable compressive flows that do not change the density profile of the star: $\nabla\cdot(n_p \vec{v}_p + n_n \vec{v}_n)\approx0$.
 This implies $v_n\sim v_p (n_p/n_n)\ll v_{\rm amb}$, as demonstrated by the simulation (Fig.~\ref{still}).
-On a longer timescale the core magnetic field expands outward under its own pressure, pushing the magnetic loop containing toroidal flux toward the surface (Fig.~\ref{evolution}, blue region).

-In the deep crust ($\rho>\rho_\text{drip}$), the magnetic pressure is comparable to the electron pressure.
-Therefore, compressive $\vec{j}\times\vec{B}$ forces of the magnetic loop near the equator easily drive electron captures and neutron emissions.
-The depletion of electrons prevents pressure build-up and allows the compression to proceed, while the created neutrons flow toward the poles to maintain their preferred hydrostatic profile \citep{Gusakov_2020}.
-Neutrons flow easily in the deep crust because they are superfluid and their motion is not inhibited by friction (Fig.~\ref{still} panel b).
+On a timescale $\gtrsim 100$\,yr, the magnetic loop containing toroidal flux (blue region in Fig.~\ref{evolution}) is pushed toward the star's surface.
+This outward drift of the loop is driven by the magnetic pressure gradient.
+It proceeds unimpeded in the lower crust because of the fast $\beta$-reactions.
+Similarly to the dynamics in the core, any compression of the plasma in the lower crust raises the local electron Fermi level, driving electron captures $e+p\rightarrow n$.
+The depletion of electrons prevents any significant build-up of the plasma pressure in response to the magnetic field evolution, which enables the observed evolution.
+The excess of neutrons released in this process is easily redistributed toward the poles to maintain the hydrostatic profile of the star (Fig.~\ref{still} panel b), as neutrons are superfluid \citep{Gusakov_2020}.